 ACM Journal on Computing and Cultural Heritage, 12(4), Article 29, 2019.

 This paper presents a method for contextually motion analysis that organizes dance data semantically, to form the first digital dance ethnography.
-The method is capable of exploiting the contextual correlation between dances, and distinguishing fine-grained difference between semantically similar motions.
-It illustrates a number of different organization trees, and portray the chronological and geographical evolution of dances.
+The method is capable of exploiting the contextual correlation between dances, and distinguishing fine-grained differences between semantically similar motions.
+It illustrates a number of different organization trees, and portrays the chronological and geographical evolution of dances.

 The dance motion capture data used can be downloaded from the Dance Motion Capture Database website.